Eth007/CTF-Writeups/OSINT.md

 >
 >Made By: Thomas

-In this challenge’s description, it tells us that Hacker Isabelle has made a really horrible youtube api.
+In this challenge’s description, it tells us that Hacker Isabelle has made a really horrible YouTube api.
 On her github, we see that there is a repository called “api-stuff”:

 ![](https://github.com/matdaneth/uiuctf-writeups/blob/master/Images/writeups16.PNG?raw=true)